bluday/bluday/README.md

 <img height="200" src="assets/headers/h2a_delta_halo_render.png"/>

-I am _BluDay_ (_Noah_).
-A skilled software engineer and skateboarder from [_Älta_](https://en.wikipedia.org/wiki/%C3%84lta).
+I am _BluDay_ (_Noah_)—a software engineer and skateboarder from [_Älta_](https://en.wikipedia.org/wiki/%C3%84lta).

-Proficient in C# and Python, with more than 12 years of experience in .NET development—specializing in desktop applications.
-I also have an extensive background in other programming languages, frameworks, and technologies.
+- 💻 Favorite language: C#

-Currently working with WinUI 3 and WPF applications while learning Rust and GTK4.
+- 📊 Proficiency of languages (in order): C#, Python, C, and Rust

-### Fun facts
+- 🛠️ Experience: 12+ years in .NET development, specializing in desktop applications

-- Began coding at age 12.
+- 📱 Fun fact: Was a **huge** user and fan of [_Windows Phone_](https://en.wikipedia.org/wiki/Windows_Phone) back when it was alive

-- Was a **huge** user and fan of [_Windows Phone_](https://en.wikipedia.org/wiki/Windows_Phone) back when it was alive.
+Currently focused on WinUI 3 and WPF development, while learning Rust and GTK4.

 ### Tech stack